 Offering a taste of Puerto Rican culture, Sheraton Puerto Rico Hotel & Casino pulls together a variety of ingredients and spirits indigenous to Puerto Rico in its Chef Cook Off, where wedding guests can interact with the property’s culinary team to compete for the best dishes.
 Guests can also dive into a new mojito experience that pairs them with the property’s skilled mixologists to take a cocktail class.

 Los Suenos Marriott Costa Rica’s Reforest the Rainforest initiative allows wedding groups to preserve the rainforest while creating a habitat for the area’s 150 species of birds and local wildlife.
 Guests can participate in the complimentary program by planting a Tropical Almond Tree, beneficial for the preservation of the iconic macaw.
 To tap into the local culture, guests can partake in complimentary Spanish lessons.

 Latte Design Classes

-Set on a 30-acre coffee plantation, Costa Rica Marriott San Jose boasts an onsite Coffee Curator that hosts latte design classes for groups at the coffee shop – from engagement rings and wedding bells to flowers.
+Set on 30-acres, Costa Rica Marriott San Jose boasts an onsite Coffee Curator that hosts latte design classes for groups at the coffee shop – from engagement rings and wedding bells to flowers.